- Gaynell Williams, LLC.

 La.
 R.S.
 32:300(A) makes it unlawful for the operator of a motor vehicle or the passenger in or on a motor vehicle, while the motor vehicle is operated on a public highway or right-of-way, to possess an open alcoholic beverage container, or to consume an alcoholic beverage, in the passenger area of a motor vehicle.
 La.
 R.S.
 32:300(B)(3)(a) defines an “open alcoholic beverage container” as any bottle, can, or other receptacle that contains any amount of alcoholic beverage that is open or has a broken seal, or

 whose contents have been partially removed.
 An open container does not include any bottle, can, or other receptacle that contains a frozen alcoholic beverage unless the lid is removed, a straw protrudes therefrom, or the contents of the receptacle have been partially removed.

 As a result, Louisiana law strictly prohibits a person from leaving a convenience store, a bar, or a restaurant an open container of alcohol.
 There is only one exception to this.
 An open container of alcohol can be carried in a locked glove compartment or behind the last upright seat, or any area not normally occupied by the driver or a passenger in a motor vehicle that is not equipped with a trunk.

-If you are in need of a serious, aggressive, and experienced DWI or criminal defense attorney in New Orleans, please contact Gaynell Williams Law at 504-302-2462.
+If you are in need of a serious, aggressive, and experienced DWI, criminal defense attorney in New Orleans or Personal Injury Attorney, please contact Gaynell Williams Law at 504-302-2462.